 - If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - If the first input has a header, this will be used for the output. - All values are treated as text and comparisons are case and whitespace sensitive.
-You can use Case to change the case and Whitespace to remove whitespace before the subtract. - Does not remove duplicates.
-You can use Unique to do this. - You can use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - You can use Row Num to create a unique key column.
+You can use Case to change the case and Whitespace to remove whitespace before the subtract. - All rows in the top dataset with a given key value are removed if that key value occurs 1 or more times in the bottom dataset. - You can use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - You can use Row Num to create a unique key column.